AI Glossary

 Production Environment

 The live, real-world setting where AI models and applications are deployed and actively used by end-users to solve problems or deliver services.
-The production environment requires robust infrastructure, monitoring, and maintenance to ensure reliability and performance in real-world conditions.
+The production environment requires robust infrastructure, monitoring, and maintenance to ensure reliability and performance.

 Prompt